0X-JonMichaelGalindo/Javascript-Operator-Overloading/README.md

 Our library is a proxy.
 On get, we return numeric hashes.
-On set, we use a hash map to discover the operator used.
+On set, we use a hash map to discover the properties and operator used, then compute the result.

 <br />